 - Poor vehicle maintenance

 Unsafe driving factors by truck drivers which frequently contribute to accidents include:

 - Driving outside of the designated truck lanes

 - Failure to drive according to weather conditions

 - Driving while impaired by drugs or alcohol

 Although the commercial trucking industry is heavily regulated, many regulations are ignored by irresponsible truck drivers who try to shorten their time on the road.
 Ignoring regulations can be harmful to other drivers.
 However, when a commercial truck driver is the employee of a trucking company, the company may be liable for injuries caused by the driver’s negligence either in its capacity as an employer or as the owner of the truck.

 Have you been injured in a semi-truck accident or tractor-trailer accident?
-To receive a complimentary consultation with a semi-truck accident lawyer, contact Carr & Carr Attorneys or call 1-877-392-4878.
+To receive a complimentary consultation with a semi-truck accident lawyer, contact Carr & Carr truck accident attorneys or call 1-877-392-4878.
 We have offices in Tulsa and Oklahoma City, and our attorneys can also arrange to meet you at your home, hospital room or other location.